aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

 This guide assumes that you’ve completed the following prerequisites:

--  Installed the following tools:
+-  Installed the following tools on the client machine used to access your k8s cluster:

    -  `kubectl <https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html>`__
       Version 1.13 or later.
 Use a \ ``kubectl`` version that is within